SilkRose/Pony/stories/ticking-love/ticking-love.md

 # Ticking Love

-I materialize in Twilight's house, and sit down behind her.
-I lean against her back and wrap my hooves around her, nuzzling her mane, then saying, "Hey, Twilight, what are you up to?"
+I materialize in Twilight's house, and sit down beside her.

 *Thirty.
-She's so soft and cuddly.*
+She's so pretty!*

-Twilight pauses for a second, then holds one of my hooves in her own.
+I ask, "Hey, Twilight, what are you up to?"

+Twilight pushes her notes to the side.
 "Not much, just writing some notes.
-What brings you by, Pinkie?"
+What are you doing, Pinkie?"

 *Twenty-nine.
-It's you, you bring me by.*
+Plotting our first kiss, hopefully.*

 I smile.
 "Oh, I'm just checking in on my bestest friend."

-I hear Twilight writing her note, unable to see it.
+Twilight continues writing her notes out of my view.
 "That's very nice of you, is there anything you needed?"

 *Twenty-eight.
 A kiss would be nice.*

-I ask, "Can we talk?"

-Twilight squeezes my hoof a little tighter in her hold.
-"Sure, are you doing alright?"

-I hold my hug a little tighter in response.
+I say, sheepishly, "Maybe a hug or two."

+Twilight gets up and hugs me tightly, three times.
+"Are you doing alright?"

+I nuzzle her gently on the last hug.

 *Twenty-seven.
 It would be better if I could tell you how I feel.*